VinZpb/Saas-Company-Data-Analysis/README.md

 # Saas-Company-Data-Analysis

 The SaaS company is a company that is selling sales and marketing software to other companies (B2B).
-They have collected transactions data from their costumer.
+They have collected transactions data from their customer.
 They hire a data scientist to analyze the dataset so that they can gain more insight and improve company future perfomance.

-Those dataset has been analyzed and can be viewed in Vincent_DataAnalysis_SaaSCompany.ipynb
+The dataset is saved and can be viewed in SaaS-Sales.csv Those dataset has been analyzed and can be viewed in Vincent_DataAnalysis_SaaSCompany.ipynb Both of those file are in this repositories.

 The analysis are conducted by following various step as follows:
 - Step 1: Describe the Problem Statement.